Bwar3am/machine-learning-in-use/README.md

-# machine in real life
+# machine in real use
  some proect for training ML